AdamLunaAH/Connect-four-with-TypeScript/README.md

 # Connect four game with TypeScript.

 ## Things that could be further added and changed but wont be done in time
-- Pick/randomise which player starts move first.
+- Pick/randomise which player move first.
 - Select difficulty each computer has in Computer vs Computer game mode.